twelvee/k8sbox/readme.md

 2. be more flexible for more flexible deployment
 3. Automatic resource deletion by timer
 4. Obtain specifications from git repositories (including private ones)
-5. Marketplace of ready-made boxes
+5. UI interface + REST API
 ..as well as many useful and easy-to-use features

 ## License